cmu-sei/helm-charts/charts/blueprint/README.md

 # Blueprint Helm Chart

-[Blueprint](https://cmu-sei.github.io/crucible/blueprint/) is Crucible's application that enables collaborative creation and visualization of a Master Scenario Event List (MSEL) for an exercise.
+[Blueprint](https://cmu-sei.github.io/crucible/blueprint/) is the [Crucible](https://cmu-sei.github.io/crucible/) application that enables collaborative creation and visualization of a Master Scenario Event List (MSEL) for an exercise.
 Scenario events are mapped to specific simulation objectives and organized into a timeline.

-This Helm chart deploys Blueprint with both API and UI components.
+This Helm chart deploys Blueprint with both [API](https://github.com/cmu-sei/Blueprint.Api) and [UI](https://github.com/cmu-sei/Blueprint.Ui) components.

 ## Prerequisites

 - Kubernetes 1.19+
 - Helm 3.0+
 - PostgreSQL database with `uuid-ossp` extension installed
-- Identity provider (IdentityServer/Keycloak) for OAuth2/OIDC authentication
+- Identity provider (e.g., Keycloak) for OAuth2/OIDC authentication

 ## Installation